 44% of companies had seen an uptick in customer engagement, whereas 37% indicated a lower customer engagement level.

 This shows that Customer Success teams and companies have been able to respond to the impacts of the COVID-19 crisis.
 They were able to communicate efficiently with customers and the company.
-Building emotional ties by delivering a high-quality customer experience that results in customer loyalty despite COVID-19 pandemic.
+Building emotional ties by delivering a high-quality customer experience that results in customer loyalty despite the COVID-19 pandemic.

 Renewals and Upsell Deals